oddle-developer/oddle-frontend-challenge/README.md

 # Frontend Challenge
 > Please take your time and complete the submission steps in 1 week

+##Note
+This test has been deprecated as of 20230324.
+Please refer to [new assignment](https://codesandbox.io/p/sandbox/toggle-button-2ksm9s?file=%2FREADME.md)

 We will be really appreciated if you are willing to spend more time to finish all bonus tasks.

 ## Introduction